 INTRODUCTION

 Tomato (Solanum lycopersicum L.) is one of the most widely cultivated crops globally.
-According to [1], [2] approximately 18 billion tons of tomatoes are produced annually.
-In Burkina Faso, tomatoes are among the most important vegetables produced during both the dry and rainy seasons [3] In Ouagadougou, tomatoes, alongside other vegetables, account for 80% of the local demand for vegetables and fruits.
-Their production provides employment, with around a hundred sites in the Kossodo area [4].
-However, tomatoes are among the most water-demanding crops [5].
+Approximately 18 billion tons of tomatoes are produced annually [1,2].
+In Burkina Faso, tomatoes are among the most important vegetables produced during both the dry and rainy seasons [3].
+In Ouagadougou, tomatoes, alongside other vegetables, account for 80% of the local demand for vegetables and fruits.
+Their production provides employment, with around a hundred sites operating in the Kossodo area [4].
+However, tomatoes are among the most water-demanding crop [5].
 Excessive water application negatively affects the nutrient content of the crop [6], [7] and increases humidity, either in the atmosphere or in greenhouses, thus facilitating the spread of diseases and pests.
 Furthermore, over-irrigation leads to the leaching of soil nutrients and pesticides [8].
 Conversely, water deficits can hinder plant development and significantly reduce yields [9], [10], [11], [12].
 These studies have further suggested that tomatoes can develop adaptive mechanisms, such as reducing photosynthesis, under severe water stress.

 Numerous researchers have studied the role of organic amendments in enhancing soil productivity.
 Findings indicate that these amendments improve soil quality, structure, nutrient availability, and overall plant productivity [13] .
 Organic amendments perform several functions, including nutrient storage and gradual release through mineralization, which helps meet the nutritional needs of plants.
 Additionally, they contribute to soil structuring and stability, protecting it from external threats such as water erosion.
 Organic amendments also stimulate biological activity, enhance soil aeration, and improve water retention capacity, which can reduce the frequency and volume of irrigation required.
 This water retention function is becoming increasingly important as it is viewed as an integrated approach to soil management, thus promoting agricultural production.
 When the application of organic matter is combined with supplemental irrigation, this approach offers a viable solution to challenges such as drought conditions and soil impoverishment [14].
 The optimal application of supplemental irrigation paired with organic matter has the potential to significantly reduce irrigation water requirements while improving soil productivity.

-Several studies have examined the synergy between organic amendments and irrigation levels in crop growth and yield.
-For instance, [15] observed that organic amendments stimulate spinach growth; however, this improvement was not significant under deficient irrigation.
+Studies have examined the synergy between organic amendments and irrigation levels in crop growth and yield.
+For instance, organic amendments stimulated the spinach growth; however, this improvement was not significant under deficient irrigation [15].
 [16] recommended using low levels of organic amendments to mitigate the adverse effects of drought on spinach growth and yield.
 [17] concluded that integrated fertilization systems are more reliable than conventional systems for producing high-quality forage barley in arid environments, especially under late-stage water stress or deficit irrigation systems.

 The responses of crops and soils to organic amendments and irrigation strategies depend on multiple factors, such as soil type, crop species, soil chemistry, and climatic conditions.
 Moreover, many producers apply organic matter either in excess or insufficient amounts, often combined with poorly managed irrigation practices.
 These situations lead to resource wastage and reduced agricultural productivity.
 It is essential, therefore, to assess the effectiveness of these techniques, particularly for water-intensive crops in arid regions characterized by nutrient-poor soils.